Skip to main content

 You can’t really blame parents for doing this because they think it is an effective parenting strategy, and they do it from a place of “I care for my child.”
 But here’s the thing.
 Being overly involved can be a disservice to your child.
 The thing is parents getting overly involved in their child’s life sometimes shield them from making mistakes, and remember that mistakes are an inevitable experience and a learning opportunity for the child.

-Michelle M. Reynolds, PhD, a clinical psychologist and founder of Life Catalyst: Therapy and Coaching, explains that helicopter parents tend to be overprotective and worry excessively about their children.
+Michelle M. Reynolds, PhD, a clinical psychologist and founder of Life Catalyst: Therapy and Coaching, explains that helicopter parents tend to be overprotective and worry excessively about their child.
 They believe it is their responsibility to ensure their child performs well in school and in other areas, leading them to hover and intervene in anything that might hinder their child’s success.

 So, is helicopter parenting all bad?
 Not necessarily.
 Your role in your child’s life is to help them develop the skills they need to achieve academic success and other goals they want achieve, not to do everything for them.
 Instead of doing things for them, support and encourage them.
-For example, if your child needs to focus on studying, sit with them for an hour to help them stay focused instead of just saying it to them while you do something else.
+For example, if your child needs to focus on studying, sit with them for say an hour to help them stay focused instead of just say it to them while you do something else.
 Show them how to master the skills by doing it with them, not for them.

 Also, sometimes doing things for your child is as a result of your worry.
-You worry that your child is not going to be able to do certain things, or worry about the consequences they might face say their homework.
+You worry that your child is not going to be able to do certain things, or worry about the consequences they might face for say their homework.
 Again, remember that your child needs to learn to take responsibility for their actions and needs to learn to face life’s challenges.
 They need consequences for their development and growth, so please allow them face consequences.
 Also, overly protecting them can prevent them from developing the character they need for adulthood.
-They might become adults who can’t stand life’s challenges.
+Which might lead to adults who can’t stand life’s challenges.

 With this information in mind, here are practical ways to help you support your child’s independence.